How to Create Large Parentheses in Finale

 Image 5: Square brackets created with the custom line tool

-Large Piano Brackets
+Large Piano Braces

 When taken from standard text fonts like Times New Roman, they look too bold.